Ali Faez

-Ali Faez Atiyah (عَلِيّ فَايِز عَطِيَّة or فَائِز /acm/; born 9 September 1994) is an Iraqi footballer and Olympian who plays as a defender for Iraq Stars League club Al-Najaf and the Iraq national team.
+Ali Faez Atiyah (عَلِيّ فَايِز عَطِيَّة or فَائِز /acm/; born 9 September 1994) is an Iraqi footballer and Olympian who plays as a defender for Iraq Stars League club Al-Gharraf and the Iraq national team.
 He has established himself as a 'dead ball' specialist or setpiece taker.

 Club career

 The former graduate of the Ammo Baba Football School was born in 1994 and first made his league debut for Al-Sinaa and then Al-Karkh where he became a regular in one of the Iraqi league's youngest team before he moved north to four-time Iraqi league winners Erbil SC halfway through the 2012–2013 season for a 1 1/2-year deal worth 40m Iraqi dinars. before he joined Al Shorta.

 Ali has played at every age group level for the Iraqi national team from U-14s to the senior team and by the age of just 21 had already represented Iraq at the Asian Cup, the WAFF Championship and the Gulf Cup.

 In July 2016 Ali signed for Turkish Team Çaykur Rizespor.
 However, after a season which saw limited playing time and a relegation from the Süper Lig, Ali made his debut on August 20, 2016, as a center back playing the full 90 minutes against Konyaspor.
 Ali requested to leave the club, which was granted by a loan to former club Al Shorta.

 In June 2018, he signed a one-year contract with Al Kharaitiyat SC.

 Ali supported Al-Zawraa while he was growing up and cites Spanish midfielder Xabi Alonso as his favourite player and is a Real Madrid fan.
 The defender, a dead-ball specialist, taking both free-kicks and penalties, can be deployed in the centre of defence, at right back and as a defensive midfielder.